 Ashurst has a post In the Public Interest?
 Changes to the Uniform Defamation Law dealing with the 2020 Amendments to the Model Defamation Provisions.

 Senator Pauline Hanson has filed a truth defence in the ‘sexual harassment’ defamation case launched by former One Nation senator Brian Burston.
 The Guardian had a piece.

 Lawyer Walter Van Steenbrugge has been found guilty by a court in Ghent of libel of the head of the religious charity the Brothers of Charity during the trial of three doctors involved in a case of euthanasia.
 The Brussels Times had a piece.

 In Elkow v Sana, 2020 ABCA 350 the Court of Appeal of Alberta allowed the defendant’s appeal against awards of aggravated ($100,000) and exemplary ($10,000) damages on an assessment in a libel case.
 The appeal against the award of general damages ($150,000) was dismissed.

 In the case of Chopak v.
-Patrick, 2020 ONSC 5431, Schabas J held that the defendant was liable for the defamatory statement of fact that the plaintiff had “admitted she lied”, however the statements about the plaintiff having an “axe to grind” and being a “rate” were expressions of opinion to which the defence of fair comment applies.
+Patrick, 2020 ONSC 5431, Schabas J held that the defendant was liable for the defamatory statement of fact that the plaintiff had “admitted she lied”, however the statements about the plaintiff having an “axe to grind” and being a “rat” were expressions of opinion to which the defence of fair comment applied.
 Damages were reduced to $5,000.

 The European Commission has expressed views on Ireland’s defamation laws which are said to “raise concerns” about the media’s ability to expose corruption.
 The Commission also said it was worried about the frequency of defamation cases in the courts, which are extremely difficult and expensive for publishers to defend.
 There was a piece on the Sunday Times.